timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/concept/ai-basics.md

+---
+title: 'AI Basics: Roles, Turns & Completions: Hashbrown Angular Docs'
+meta:
+  - name: description
+    content: 'Understanding how Hashbrown (and most LLM APIs) model a conversation is the first step toward building anything useful.
+This page introduces the core vocabulary: messages, roles, the assistant turn, and a completion.'
+---
 # AI Basics: Roles, Turns & Completions

 Understanding how Hashbrown (and most LLM APIs) model a conversation is the first step